ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-22-full-text-search-how-it-works.md

 ## How to make it?

 There are different ways of realization of full text search.
 We can opt for any, depending on the case.
-To make it easier, let’s divide methods into two groups:
+To make it easier, let's divide methods into two groups:

 1\. **String searching algorithms**.
-To find a substring matching of a pattern (needed expression) in a text, we’ll go through the document(s) until the match is found or the text is finished.
+To find a substring matching of a pattern (needed expression) in a text, we'll go through the document(s) until the match is found or the text is finished.
 In fact, most of these methods are rather slow.

 **String searching algorithms:**